thirteen23/T23Kit-Colour/README.md

 #####Using [CocoaPods](http://cocoapods.org):

-CocoaPods aren't supported yet but will update as soon as it is.
+CocoaPods aren't supported yet but this project will update as soon as CocoaPods irons it all out.

 #####Manually from GitHub